perpetual-prototyper/perpetual-prototyper/readme.md

 I have been toying with game development since I got my first real computer back in the 90's.
 Countless times I have geared up, buckled down, and started on a fantastic journey to create my opus.
-It usually goes really well for a time, but once I complete the core mechanics or get the idea I was obsessed with out of my head I tend to lose interest, set it aside, and wait for inspiration for a new opus to strike.
+It usually goes really well for a time, but once I complete the core mechanics and get the idea I was obsessed with out of my head I tend to lose interest, set it aside, and await the inspiration for a new opus to strike.
 The cycle continues.

 Hence my new nom de plume, "The Perpetual Prototyper".
 I've decided to embrace my non-commitment to finishing personal game projects and start a Youtube channel and these code repositories to celebrate the joy of prototyping.